 The End of Acne

 I’m not one for conspiracy theories.
 I’m up for the occasional controversy, but evidence is a staple around here.
-That’s one of the reasons I found The End of Acne so compelling.
+That’s one of the reasons I found The Hidden Cause of Acne so compelling.
 To say Melissa did her research is a massive understatement.
 I was blown away (not a statement I use often) by the depth of the information in this book.

 I can’t even begin to cover what I learned in this book, but I will try to give you the relevant cliff notes.